 A survey done by C&IT/Center Parcs on event managers found that more than 80% of them conduct team-building activities to “boost morale and motivation.”

 To ensure high team performance, every member of the team should feel motivated and confident in their team members and goals to achieve it.
-Team building activities helps employees feel a sense of shared purpose which inspires them to achieve the task at hand and do it perfectly.
+Team building activities help employees feel a sense of shared purpose which inspires them to achieve the task at hand and do it perfectly.

 Increase Employee Retention

-This was the second most popular reason cited by professionals to conduct these activities which are an outlet for effective team building.
+This was the second most popular reason cited by professionals to conduct these activities, which are an outlet for effective team building.
 They said that because employees feel a boost in their morale and motivation to succeed, they start enjoying their work.
 This translates to fulfilled expectations from their work which on a large scale can lead to improved company culture.
 Therefore causing employees no reason to leave their jobs.

 Improve Employee Engagement

-What Is Teamwork
+What Is Teamwork?